SeekyCt/spm-loaders/README.md

         - lsw
         - coinEntries
 - Assumes the loader is expecting to be loaded at & executed from the start of lswf

+## Gecko Code Implementation

+Creates a gecko code that will load a payload on boot, done by `tools/makegecko.py`.

+## Riivolution Implementation

+Creates a riivolution XML snippet that will load a payload on boot.

+## Dol Patch Implementation

+Patches a dol file to load a payload on boot.